MSBD-5001/Lecture-Materials/workshop/README.md

 ## Usage
-This is a brief introduction of tailoring Tensorflow 2.0 for deep learning tasks.
-Some new features of Tensorflow 2.0 are demonstrated here such as Eagle mode and integrated Keras.
+This is a brief introduction of tailoring Tensorflow 2 for deep learning tasks.
+Some new features of Tensorflow 2 are demonstrated here such as Eagle mode and integrated Keras.

-Some boxes in Eager.ipynb, KerasTraining.ipynb and RawTraining.ipynb are left blanked for you to fill as exercise for workshop.
-The complete solution is in 'solutins' folder.

 The reading order should be as follows.